 Though still lacking the international recognition of his soulful mentor, Pedro Almodóvar, Spanish auteur Álex de la Iglesia has created a splashily sardonic film world scarcely less recognizable.
 In his latest postmodern cherry bomb, Crimen Ferpecto, the frenetic (yet melancholy-tinged) transgressive impulses of Day of the Beast, La Comunidad, and 800 Bullets all but explode in a satire of modern-day consumerism clashing with the homely messiness of life.
 Slant Magazine recently spoke with the director about Monty Python, Buñuel, the hardships of dark comedy and the elusiveness of perfection.

-The English-language title (The Perfect Crime) misses one of the movie’s best jokes.
+The English-language title, The Perfect Crime, misses one of the movie’s best jokes.
 Where does “Ferpecto” come from?

 It comes from my fondness for the characters of Asterix and Obelix, who in one of the stories got drunk and went around saying “ferpectamente!”
 Maybe for some commercial reasons, it got changed, I don’t know.
 The title is important, because the joke represents my way of thinking.
 Life as nonsense, you know, of how impossible it is to have perfect things in life.
 You can’t have a perfect wife, you can’t have a perfect family.
 The only way to survive is to assume the mistakes in life, and live with them.
 That’s the problem with the character [Rafael], he tries to be elegant all the time, and, the way I see it, you try to be Frank Sinatra all the time, you die. [laughs]

 Would you say the film is about the destruction of Rafael’s ideals of perfection?